Machoopko/lswebhomework3/README.md

 ```

-My name is:
+My name is:Marina

-I like to:
+I like to:Hikig, Gardening, Reading

-I'm learning:
+I'm learning:Coding,

 ```